barreleye/barreleye/README.md

 ## 📦 Modes

 Barreleye is bundled with the indexer and the server in the same program.
-The indexer is responsible for crawling blockchains and retrieving all the necessary data, while the server is focused on handling API requests (data management + KYC requests).
+The indexer is responsible for crawling blockchains and retrieving all the necessary data, while the server is focused on handling API requests (data management + analytics requests).

 By default, both the indexer and the server are enabled and will run in parallel: